 Consequently is it generally recommended wisdom teeth be extracted before these problems develop.

-Dr. Cyrus Alizadeh and Dr. Becky Schreiner monitor third molar development throughout treatment and will make recommendations when appropriate based on individual circumstances.
-Feel free to contact our office or leave a comment below regarding more information about the extraction of wisdom teeth.
+Our doctors monitor third molar development throughout treatment and will make recommendations when appropriate based on individual circumstances.
+Feel free to contact our office for more information about the extraction of wisdom teeth.
 We look forward to your questions, comments, or feedback.